kcarlton55/bomcheck/README.md

 [Jupyter Notebook](https://www.codecademy.com/article/how-to-use-jupyter-notebooks).
 With it you can try out the bomcheck program on a web page.
 After the web page opens, if a file browser is not shown on the left, click the folder icon in the upper left (or Ctrl+Shift+F).
-Then look for the folder named *mydata*, and read the README.txt file therein.
+Then look for the folder named *mydata* and read the README.txt file therein.

  For more information, see the web page [bomcheck_help.html](https://htmlpreview.github.io/?https://github.com/kcarlton55/project1/blob/v1.8.1/help_files/bomcheck_help.html)